sansansan-333/UFE-Extension/README-en.md

 public partial class UFE : MonoBehaviour, UFEInterface ...
 ```

-4. Place an empty Game Object in the scene and attach UFEExtension.cs to it.

 ## How to use
 First, a UFE Extension file must be created.
 It is like a configuration file for the extension.